-Time and location: Mondays 6:00 pm – 8:00 pm and Wednesday 5:00 pm – 6:00 pm (DBMI Room 1016)
+Time and location: Mondays 6:10 pm – 8:10 pm and Wednesday 5:10 pm – 6:10 pm (DBMI Room 1016)

 Refer to the University’s online schedule for the meeting time and location for this term.
-Lecture content will be available online using Jupyter notebooks and Canvas, the class will meet for hands-on activities twice a week for a total of three hours.
+Lecture content will be available online using mostly Jupyter notebooks and notifications will be posted on Canvas, the class will meet for hands-on activities twice a week for a total of three hours.

 Resources: to access Canvas, the University’s online class resource, navigate to here: https://utah.instructure.com/ Each student will need access to a laptop for in-class hands-on activities.